AIM3-RUC/Youmakeup_Challenge2022/README.md

-## Make-up Dense Video Caption Sub-Challenge
+## Make-up Dense Video Captioning Sub-Challenge

-Given an untrimmed make-up video, the Make-up Dense Video Caption (MDVC) task aims to localize and describe a sequence of makeup steps in the target video.
+Given an untrimmed make-up video, the Make-up Dense Video Captioning (MDVC) task aims to localize and describe a sequence of makeup steps in the target video.
 This task requires models to both detect and describe fine-grained make-up events in a video.

 ![theme_mdvc](https://user-images.githubusercontent.com/24662157/165009974-967b783a-252a-4c0b-8622-98ade5794d0b.png)